-Flyin Hawaiian Zipline is a two and a half mile course that includes hiking and a dedication to the preservation of the indigenous flowers and trees.
+Flyin Hawaiian Zipline is a two and a half-mile course that includes hiking and dedication to the preservation of the indigenous flowers and trees.

-Piiholo Ranch Adventures has five family-friendly courses with both a four and a five line side-by-side courses that includes one line that is over a half-mile long.
-They also have an all day zip and waterfall hike course.
+Piiholo Ranch Adventures has five family-friendly courses with both a four and five-line side-by-side courses that include one line that is over a half-mile long.
+They also have an all-day zip and waterfall hike course.

 Choose from one of the courses near your destination.
 You are sure to have fun.